Pricing rules settings [+video]

 5. Compared at price feature

-Then you will be able to select either a fixed markup, a multiplier or a custom value for your compared at price.
+Then, you will be able to select either a fixed markup, a multiplier, or a custom value for your ‘Regular price markup’.
+It should align with your normal pricing rules, and make sure that it’s higher; otherwise, it will not function as intended.

-For example: If you set the Compared at price multiplier to 4 and the Price multiplier to 2, then import a product that costs $10.00, then you would see it’s priced in your store at $20.00 and the Compared at price of the product would be $40.00.
+For example, if you set the Regular Price Markup Multiplier to 4 and the Markup Multiplier to 2, then import a product that costs $10.00, you would see it priced in your store at $20.00, with the Regular price of the product being $40.00.
+In this example, we assume that you have ‘Use sale price as base’ mode active.

 6. Assign Cents feature

-For example: If you want the price of your product to always have $0.99 cents added, then enter 99 to the cent fields.
+For example, if you want the price of your product to always have $0.99 added, then enter 99 in the cent field.
+After the price rule is applied, for instance, $10 * 2 = $20, the plugin will add $0.99, resulting in a final price of $20.99.

 Make sure you save the changes and apply the new rules to your existing products.

-7. Price synchronization: why my price does not match to AliExpress price sometimes?
+7. Price synchronization: Why doesn’t my price always match the AliExpress price?

-For example: On AliExpress you see $2.54 but in fact, they give a coupon and the real price is $0.54.
+For example: For example, on AliExpress, you might see a price of $2.54, but with a coupon applied, the actual price is only $0.54.

 8. How to include the shipping cost into your profit margin?

-This is a common practice among drop shippers to include the shipping cost into their retail prices so the customer pays for it in the end.
+This is a common practice among drop shippers to include the shipping cost in their retail prices so the customer pays for it in the end.

-If you want to implement this pricing strategy, take the following steps:
+If you want to implement this pricing strategy, follow these steps:

-- Go to Import List and click the United States or other countries
+• Go to Import List and click the United States or other countries Choose shipping method import list ali2woo

-- Choose the shipping method which you need and tap OK
+• Choose the shipping method which you need and tap OKChoose shipping method popup ali2woo

-Now when you import the product into your store, Ali2Woo will add the shipping cost to the product cost according to the pricing rules.
+Now, when you import the product into your store, Ali2Woo will add the shipping cost to the product price according to the pricing rules

 Please note: by default the shipping cost is added after pricing rule’s calculation.
 If you want to change the order, tick the Add shipping cost first and then apply the price rules checkbox.